A warm welcome!

 For climate-friendly travel, we have arranged a DB event ticket at a nationwide fixed price in cooperation with Deutsche Bahn.
 From any DB station to the congress, with a City-Ticket included.

-A recap of the last congress’s programme in Jena is available in the media library and the video hereunder.
+A recap of the last congress’s programme in Jena is available in the media library.

 Event location